 - Address any outstanding issues

-Allowing overlap between the old and new providers helps ensure continuous service and reduces risks during the transition.
+Allowing overlap between the old and new providers—particularly for parallel payroll processing—helps ensure continuous service and reduces risks during the transition.
+Build in buffer time for unexpected delays or complications, especially in countries with complex regulatory requirements.

 Communicating With Employees